Rachel Keeton

 Fayetteville, NC

-As a researcher at the International New Town Institute, Rachel is responsible for different research projects related to New Towns.
-She is the author of Rising in the East: Contemporary New Towns in Asia (2011), as well as publications about sustainable urban planning and current planning issues.
+As a researcher at the International New Town Institute, Rachel’s current research examines perceptions of migration factors as they relate to climate change in Ghana, Ethiopia, Kenya, and Mali.
+She is the author of Rising in the East: Contemporary New Towns in Asia (2011), African New Towns: An adaptive, principle-based planning approach (2020) and co-editor of To Build a City in Africa: a History and a Manual (2019).
+In addition, she has worked on publications about sustainable urban planning and current planning issues.
 She also lectures occasionally at TU Delft and UvA, and is a registered architect.
+In 2015 she founded Urban Anecdote, a consultancy, research, and design office dealing with urban questions through contributions ranging from exhibitions to independent films.

 “Studying in the School (College) of Architecture at UNC Charlotte was an experience that I appreciate much more after studying in London and Delft.
 At Charlotte we had the chance to interact with our professors on a daily basis, both formally and informally.
 We had our own studio spaces, with desks we could personalize and spaces we could appropriate.
 We became a tight (and somewhat inbred!) community.
 This is not standard for Architecture schools.”